fraunhofer-iem/move-kpi-system/kpis/Distribution Performance/Customer_complaints.md

 # Customer complaints

 ## Description
-We measure how many customer complaints are received, i.e. how satisfied customers are with the shipping and the products.
+On the basis of the customer complaints, the satisfaction of the customers with the service, the product and the transport can be read out.

 ## Calculation
 `Amount of complaints`